 - Trümmelbach Falls – underground waterfalls in Lauterbrunnen

 - Jungfrau Region in Winter – just as beautiful as in the summer

 - Skiing in Wengen – one of our favorite ski resorts

 How to visit: Stay in Wengen or Grindelwald for a few days.
 From there, you can take trains and gondolas to the most popular places.
 Hiking is the best way to explore the mountains!
 Interlaken is also a good place to base yourself; it just depends on how much time you have and what you’re planning to do.

 Santorini Island in Greece is like no other place in the world!
 You’ll instantly recognize its typical whitewashed buildings against the rugged volcanic landscape.

 And yes, it truly is as beautiful as in the pictures!
 Just be aware that you will not be enjoying the romantic sunsets alone – millions of tourists visit Santorini every year.

-How to visit: Santorini is a popular stop of many Mediterranean cruises.
+How to visit: Santorini is a popular stop on many Mediterranean cruises.
 You can also fly here from Athens and – in high season – from all major European countries.

-Pictures don’t even do justice to the stunning landscapes of British Columbia in Canada.
+Pictures don’t even do justice to the stunning landscapes of this part of Canada.
 The beauty of nature will take your breath away!

 How to visit: Rent a car and make a road trip.
 There are so many possible itineraries, but no matter what you decide to do, make sure to include both – Jasper and Banff – in your trip.